Freskoko/INF161_H23/project/README.md

 So 456 values were removed, so not a lot relative to the entire dataset.

+This choice is a toss-up because the model will become generally better at guessing mean values, but will struggle on predicting high values.

+This also removes the bottom 99th percentile, again making the model worse at guessing very low values, but better at general values.
+The hope is that the model is able to understand that at night there are less cyclists, through other variables/features.

 # Data exploration:
 In src/figs, there are images presenting each of the coloums in the final data frame, plotted against the total amount of traffic.
 This part of the report explores these figures.